 2. Gum Disease

 Sometimes, bleeding gums can be a sign of simple irritation from when you floss.
 Rough, over-enthusiastic flossing or intermittently flossing can cause your gums to bleed.

 If you’re an infrequent flosser (flossing right before your dentist appointment or only when you feel something caught in your teeth) - bleeding gums might be a sign you need to start flossing more!
 One of the benefits of Flaus is that we do the hard work for you!
 You don’t need to add vigorous pressure (which can also cause bleeding), just let the vibrations lead the way!

 Gum Disease or Plaque

-Bleeding gums can also be a sign of gum disease.
+Gums bleeding when flossing can also be a sign of gum disease.
 For all of our zero flossers (don’t worry - you’re not alone - over 32% of Americans admit to never flossing): not flossing can breed plaque and tartar buildup along and below the gum line, which, if you ignore it – can lead to (you can guess where we're going with this …) the nemesis of all dentists: gum disease.